-The original NBC series appears to be mostly gone.
-The 1963 pilot was aired by GSN as a standalone special in 2003, while a few 1960s episodes (including one from 1965 and two from '67) are held by the Paley Center for Media.
+The original NBC era (1963-68) appears to be mostly gone.
+The 1963 pilot was aired by GSN as a standalone special in 2003, while one episode from 1965 and two from '67 are held by the Paley Center for Media.
 A few silent color clips of a 1966 episode surfaced in May 2013.

 Hall wanted to move the show elsewhere after NBC balked at the idea of putting a nighttime version on its regular schedule, despite a nighttime version in Summer 1967 consistently beating its competition.

 The ABC version was screwed by the network's attempts to boost ratings by having the show offer huge prizes and go to an hour-long format.
 When this failed, the show was moved on December 29, 1975 from 1:00 PM to Noon — against High Rollers on NBC and local programming on CBS.
 Despite initial success (forcing Rollers to 10:30 AM and defeating its replacement, the return of The Magnificent Marble Machine), Deal fell on July 9, 1976 against The Fun Factory.